 Leave large woody debris in place in the project area in a manner that provides habitat benefit such as channel stability or enhances physical structure and patch richness.

-Preserve either a vegetated buffer adjacent to waters of the state or maintain a continuous riparian corridor that is protected from manual and mechanical vegetation management activities.
+Preserve either a vegetated buffer adjacent to surface waters of the state or maintain a continuous riparian corridor that is protected from manual and mechanical vegetation management activities.

-Prescribed Fire

-Develop and implement a prescribed fire plan as described in Order section X.B.

 Prescribed Herbivory

-Develop and implement a prescribed herbivory plan as described in Order section X.C.
+Develop and implement a prescribed herbivory plan as described in Order section X.B.

 Sediment Removal or Management

-The Discharger shall develop and implement a sediment removal or management plan as described in Order section X.D.
+The Discharger shall develop and implement a sediment removal or management plan as described in Order section X.C.

 The Discharger shall analyze upstream conditions to identify if there is a risk that the project area contains contaminated sediment.
 If there is a risk of contaminated sediment, the Discharger must develop a sampling and analysis plan and conduct sediment sampling according to the sampling and analysis plan.
 If sediment is found to exceed environmental safety standards, it shall be disposed of in a landfill and not used offsite.
 If sediment is found to be hazardous, it must be disposed of in a hazardous waste facility.

+For high tier projects, the Discharger shall remove only the minimum amount of sediment necessary to achieve the quantifiable flood-risk performance standard or flood passage criteria identified in the sediment removal or management plan required in Order section X.C.

-DDischargers in the high tier of Category B shall avoid adverse fluvial geomorphological impacts from sediment removal or management by incorporating the following measures to the maximum extent practicable:
+Dischargers conducting high tier Category B project activities shall avoid adverse fluvial geomorphological impacts from sediment removal or management by incorporating the following measures to the maximum extent practicable:

-Conduct sediment removal or management in alternating single-bank reaches, avoiding simultaneous impacts to both banks of waters of the state.
+Conduct sediment removal or management in alternating single-bank reaches, avoiding simultaneous impacts to both banks of surface waters of the state.

 Conduct programmatic sediment removal or management in a rotation such that natural geomorphological processes are allowed in a manner that maintains habitat complexity over the total project area and encourages natural sediment transport.